systemj/bootable-ioquake3/README.md

 OpenArena can be downloaded from the official site: http://www.openarena.ws/download.php

-Download the OpenArena v0.8.8 Win/Lin/Mac Unified and OpenArena v0.8.8 patch zip files.
+Download the OpenArena v0.8.8 Win/Lin/Mac Unified zip file.

-Extract the files and copy the .pk3 files from the baseoa directories to files/baseq3
+Extract the file and copy the .pk3 files from the baseoa directory to bootable-ioquake3/files/baseq3

 ## Additional Info